dalibor1998/dalibor-prastalo-devops-mentorship/README.md

-Upload the solution of task 7 !!!
+This is my first application !!!